 “Enjoy it now while you can!
-You won’t be able to keep doing that once you have kids!”
+You won’t be able to keep doing that once you have a baby!”

 Sooner or later, most adventurous couples will hear something like this, usually from a well-meaning older friend or relative.
-If your hobby is scuba diving or hang gliding, you might want to think twice about bringing your baby along.
-But for those who enjoy RV camping, there is no need to give this up when you add a new little person to your family.
+For those who enjoy RV camping, there is no need to give this up when you add a new little person to your family.

 Newborns are the easiest to accommodate as their needs at this age are quite simple.
 They need to be close to their parents, which is hardly avoidable in a small space.
 They also need to be fed and changed, and they need a safe place to sleep.

 If your newborn is breastfed then all you’ll need is a comfortable chair or sofa to sit on while nursing.
 If you are bottle-feeding, you can prepare bottles much the way you would at home.